ocopea/documentation/docs/contributing.md

 Note that even the architecture work products can be delivered in increments by keeping in mind a few simple principles:

 * Architect/Design for Orthogonality
-    * Seperation of concerns leading to well defined APIs
+    * Separation of concerns leading to well defined APIs
-    * Enables working in parallel
+    * Enable working in parallel
 * Architect/Design for Testability
 * Always ask "Is there another way?"
-* Follow the DRY (Don't Repeat Yourself) software development principle
+* Follow the **DRY** (Don't Repeat Yourself) software development principle
 * Aim for simplicity

 ### Design-Document-Test (DDT<->TDD)